 start_date DateThe column's start date.

 text StringThe range of dates representing the week in YYYY-MM-DD format.
+This field will return "" if the column has an empty value.

 type ColumnType!The column's type.